News and Events

 Dr. Josh Imperatore was recognized via the Distinguished Dissertation Award by the Graduate Council and the Office of Research for an exceptional and unusually interesting scholarly work produced by a doctoral student.
-His Ph.D. research and dissertation RNA Structure and Function: Biological Relevance in Neurodegenerative and Infectious Disease Pathogenesis was mentored by Dr. Rita Mihailescu
+His Ph.D. research and dissertation RNA Structure and Function: Biological Relevance in Neurodegenerative and Infectious Disease Pathogenesis was mentored by Dr. Rita Mihailescu.

 Congratulations to our Award Winning Undergraduate and Graduate Students!

 The academic and research successes for the 2020-2021 year culminated in many awards for our undergraduate and graduate students, and we are very proud of their accomplishments!
-From our group of undergraduates that particpated in research projects, we had students from freshmen to seniors that won awards at the 13th Annual Undergraduate Research and Scholarship Symposium when they presented their research findings.
+From our group of undergraduates that participated in research projects, we had students from freshmen to seniors that won awards at the 13th Annual Undergraduate Research and Scholarship Symposium when they presented their research findings.
 Additionally, awards and recognitions were presented from the department to freshmen through senior students.
-Our gradute students also presented their research and won various awards at the 2021 Phi Lambda Upsilon Chemistry Research Symposium.
+Our graduate students also presented their research and won various awards at the 2021 Phi Lambda Upsilon Chemistry Research Symposium.